 While a return to a full office working model may be feasible for smaller businesses, employee expectations have changed forever.
 Also, many employees will have enjoyed the extra time spent at home with families and not having to deal with costly and stressful commutes.

 After the pandemic, technology companies like Apple, Twitter, and others have readily switched to a permanent remote working model.
 The outcome is more nuanced for others, with the hybrid working model - working only some of the time in the office - becoming the norm.

 What does this mean for staff compliance?
 Firms need to look at their compliance risks again, this time on a longer-term basis.
 With employees at a physical and psychological distance from their paymasters, it's more important than ever to instil the right culture and manage conduct risk.
-Remote workers may take excessive risks or stray from agreed processes with no adequate oversight or teams to provide ethical cues and moral anchors.
+Remote workers may take excessive risks or stray from agreed processes without adequate oversight or teams to provide ethical cues and moral anchors.

 The issues are many and varied, including ensuring that documentation is properly maintained and disposed of, trades are carried out on time, colleagues don't collude inappropriately on WhatsApp, and inside information isn't shared with a partner working across the kitchen.

 Remote oversight will likely form a more prevalent component of risk management through 2022.

 That's not all.
 As the pandemic subsides, companies face the challenge of the so-called Great Resignation.
 Record numbers of people are leaving their jobs, and firms need to re-evaluate how to retain top talent.